DaltonLens/DaltonLens-Python/README.md

 * Implement several variants of the LMS model
 * Generate Ishihara-like test images

+For a discussion about which CVD simulation algorithms are the most accurate see our [Review of Open Source Color Blindness Simulations](https://daltonlens.org/opensource-cvd-simulation/).

+For more information about the math of the chosen algorithms see our article [Understanding CVD Simulation](https://daltonlens.org/understanding-cvd-simulation/).

+It is part of the [daltonlens.org](https://daltonlens.org) effort.

 ## Install

 `python3 -m pip install daltonlens`